Spoon. Leg hug. Tangle. Liberty love.

 The Tangle position is extremely intimate and is mostly observed in new relationships.
 Couples that sleep with their arms and legs wrapped up tend to do so when intense emotions are at play—such as after physical intimacy or at the beginning of a romantic relationship.
 While rare, there are some couples that maintain this sleep position throughout their relationship, but it isn't necessarily a good thing.
 According to New York psychotherapist Elizabeth Flynn Campbell, “[the couple] could be overly enmeshed, too dependent on each other to sleep apart.”
 Of course, this is not definitive evidence, so if you and your partner sleep this way, keep doing what feels right.

-Patti Wood says if you play footsie with your partner in bed, or you love to intertwine their legs with yours (in a “Leg Hug”), it means you crave an emotional or sexual connection.
+Patti Wood says if you play footsie with your partner in bed, or you love to intertwine their legs with yours when sleeping (in a “Leg Hug”), it means you crave an emotional or sexual connection.
 A pair of tangled legs is also a sign the two of you can't get enough of each other—even when you're sleeping.
 “It means your lives are intertwined, that you function as a pair.
 You probably finish each other's sentences and take care of each other,” Wood says.

 If you sleep with a partner, pay attention to the positions you fall asleep—and wake up—in.
 You may even notice you change positions through the night, so you and your partner could be sending all kinds of messages in your REM cycles.
 If you like to sleep alone, there’s a lot to learn about those positions, too.